Lab 2: Below C Level

 Wired breadboard with components Wiring underneath a display

-Be sure to check in with us during lab.
-We want to confirm that you make a solid start on your clock breadboard and a clear understanding of how to complete the remaining tasks on your own.
+Before leaving, submit the lab exit form to let us how the lab went for you and note any issues needing followup.
+We want you to leave this lab with a solid start on the breadboard and a clear understanding of how to complete the remaining tasks on your own.

 Don't forget to clean up!
-Before leaving, be sure to discard all debris and return shared tools.
+Please sweep/vacuum debris and return shared tools.
 We all appreciate having a tidy and neat workplace.
+Thank you!